livingstoneonline/admin_menu/README.txt

 -- SUMMARY --

-Drupal Administration Menu displays the whole menu tree below /admin including most local tasks in a drop-down menu.
-So administrators need less time to access pages which are only visible after one or two clicks normally.
+The Drupal administration menu module displays the entire administrative menu tree (and most local tasks) in a drop-down menu, providing administrators one- or two-click access to most pages.
+Other modules may also add menu links to administration menu using hook_admin_menu().

-Admin menu also provides hook_admin_menu() that allows other modules to add menu links.

-For a full description visit the project page: http://drupal.org/project/admin_menu
+For a full description of the module, visit the project page: http://drupal.org/project/admin_menu

-Bug reports, feature suggestions and latest developments: http://drupal.org/project/issues/admin_menu
+To submit bug reports and feature suggestions, or to track changes: http://drupal.org/project/issues/admin_menu